ThinkEQ/assembly-solutions-ltd/src/pages/product/battery-hv-cables.md

     column:
       title: Quality Assurance
       text: >-
-        We are quality approved to ISO 9001 and electrically test all battery cables upon completion of production.
+        We are quality approved to ISO 9001 and electrically test all [battery cable assemblies](www.assembly-solutions.com/cable-assemblies) upon
+        completion of production.
 We also propose that a first-off sample is made before volume manufacture commences, so that the customer can approve the quality checking that it meets their standards.

         Being a trusted supplier of high reliability, high quality and technically advanced components and products, we are proud to be the supplier of choice to an impressive list of blue-chip companies including; Aston Martin, Siemens and Vodafone.